raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 Cardano operate on a proof of stake model rather than a proof of work, meaning it can't be mined.
 Cardano's Proof-of-Stake algorithm is called Ouroboros and it allows users to stake ADA in order to verify transactions.

-The Cardano Settlement Layer process handles the sending and receiving of digital assets like Ada or other cryptocurriences among parties while the smart contracts side manages any type of agreement between
+[The Cardano Settlement Layer](https://why.cardano.org/en/introduction/designing-in-layers/) process handles the sending and receiving of digital assets like ADA or other cryptocurriences among parties while the smart contracts side manages any type of agreement between

 ## How Cardano Staking Works?